Jiangjia2036/Muograophy-CosmicWatch-JASHT/README.md

 # Muograophy-CosmicWatch-JASHT

-By Tin Htoo, Ariana Cerna, Stella Escobar, Htet Htwe, Jiaxiong Jiang
+# Tin Htoo, Ariana Cerna, Stella Escobar, Htet Htwe, Jiaxiong Jiang

 In this project, our team tries to configure the Cosmic Watch detector to act as a Muography Device.